 Last but not least, a trip to Budapest isn’t complete without visiting one of their thermal baths.
 Now I have to admit, I was on the fence about this one before I went.
 Being the middle of winter, the temperature was about -1 degrees so stripping down to a swimsuit in the freezing cold wasn’t high on my to-do list.
 I went ahead with it anyway and actually it turned out to be so much fun!
 There’s over 15 baths to dip into(including a cold plunge pool!) and we ended up being there for a couple of hours.

 A day ticket into the Szechenyi Baths & Pool will cost you around £20.
 You can either bring your own towel and robe or you can rent them.
-I recommend bringing a pair of flip flops as the place is massive and you’ll be doing a lot of walking around between the pools.
+I recommend bringing a pair of flip flops as the place is massive and you’ll be doing a lot of walking around between the pools and you may not want to do that barefoot.